ananis25/funsql-python/README.md

 `funsql` is a python library to write SQL queries in a way that is more composable.

-This implementation follows closely the original Julia library [FunSQL.jl](https://github.com/MechanicalRabbit/FunSQL.jl/).
-Thanks to the original authors who have been refining the idea for some time!
+This implementation closely follows the original Julia library [FunSQL.jl](https://github.com/MechanicalRabbit/FunSQL.jl/).
+Thanks to the original authors, Clark Evans and Kyrylo Simonov, who have been refining the idea for some time; you should check their previous work [here](https://querycombinators.org/).

 The original project does a very good job of motivating the library, there is little point repeating it.
-The python API is pretty similar to the original Julia library, so after reading the original docs, you are good to go.
+The python port retains a similar API, so after reading the original docs, you are good to go.

 1. [Why FunSQL?](https://mechanicalrabbit.github.io/FunSQL.jl/stable/guide/#Why-FunSQL?)
 2. A [presentation](https://www.youtube.com/watch?v=rGWwmuvRUYk) from JuliaCon